Last Updated 2/28/2020

 The use of separate accounts by insurers has evolved rapidly over the past 20 years.
-In response to recommendations to clarify information pertaining to separate account products, and related separate account assets, detailed information is available in the statutory financial statements:
+In response to recommendations to clarify information pertaining to separate account products and related separate account assets and liabilities, detailed statutory financial statement data and disclosures are provided regarding the products and assets captured in a separate account.
+While detailed in SSAP No. 56—Separate Accounts, examples of information provided include:

 - Detailed information on the characteristics of separate account assets, specifically categorizing separate account assets in accordance with the following characteristics:

-- Identification of separate account assets legally insulated and those which are not legally insulated.
-Identification is also required for all separate account assets not reported at fair value, and the measurement basis used for those separate account assets.
+- Identification for all separate account assets not reported at fair value, and the measurement basis used for those separate account assets.

 - Amount of separate account assets that represent seed money, other fees and expenses due to the general account and additional required surplus amounts.
 (Additional required surplus is defined as additional or permanent surplus that is required to be retained in the separate account in accordance with state law or regulations.)
 Information is reported on any current year transfers to the separate account for seed money, as well as the duration in which seed money, other fees and expenses, and additional required surplus amounts due to the general account have been held in the separate account.